Upcoming Programs

 Christmas in the Village Activities!

 It's that time of year, SCHS is calling all cookie bakers for the Holiday Cookie Sale.
-Please bring your cookies to SCHS on Monday, December 1 from 8:00 - 5:00 pm.
 We are asking bakers to bake 4 to 6 dozen cookies.
 There will be no limit to the number of plates you can purchase.
 If purchasing in bulk, please bring a box.

 1:30 to 3:30 pm